ctrladiti/rental-price-recommender/files_usecase.md

 ## 🧠 Summary

-The `data_loader.py` script is a crucial **data ingestion utility** for your project.
+The `data_loader.py` script is a crucial **data ingestion utility** for the project.
 It ensures raw rental data is cleaned, validated, and inserted into the MySQL `rental_data` table — forming the foundational dataset for all downstream analytics and ML workflows.

 ---